CerviCam/CaMLER-Main-API/README.md

 - **Git** - You need this tool for managing the repository codes.
 - **Python v3.7.7** - Since django uses python to run.

-For DBMS you could choose one of these following options:
+For DBMS you can choose one of these following options:
 - **Sqlite3** - You will not install anything for database if you choose this option, by default django will provide it for you.
 - **Postgresql v10.12** - **Recommended** for performance reason.